hyperledger-archives/sawtooth-rfcs/README.md

 implemented and reviewed via the normal GitHub pull request workflow.

-Some changes though are "substantial", and we ask that these be put through a bit of a design process and produce a consensus among the Ursa community and the [sub-team]s.
+Some changes though are "substantial", and we ask that these be put through a bit of a design process and produce a consensus among the Ursa community.

 The "RFC" (request for comments) process is intended to provide a consistent and controlled path for major changes to enter Ursa Core and other official